cernopendata/cms-opendata-guide/docs/analysis/selection/objects/objects.md

 === "Run 2 Data"

     The physical objects are usually stored in specific *collections*.
-For instance,  muons are obtained from the C++ class `std::vector<pat::Muon>` (most often called `pat::MuonCollection` using its definition in [the muon class](https://cmsdoxygen.web.cern.ch/cmsdoxygen/CMSSW_7_6_7/doc/html/dc/d3b/DataFormats_2PatCandidates_2interface_2Muon_8h_source.html)).
+For instance,  muons are obtained from the C++ class `std::vector<pat::Muon>` where `pat` stands for "Physics analysis tools" and is a namespace for miniAOD object classes.
+The collection is often called `pat::MuonCollection` using its definition in [the muon class](https://cmsdoxygen.web.cern.ch/cmsdoxygen/CMSSW_7_6_7/doc/html/dc/d3b/DataFormats_2PatCandidates_2interface_2Muon_8h_source.html)).
 The [MINIAOD physics objects table](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookMiniAOD2015#High_level_physics_objects) gives a good description of the different collections (or data formats) for the MINIAOD tier.
 This is the muon entry in that table:

     ![DataFormats](../../../images/miniaodtable1.png)

     The MINIAOD data format classes live under the [DataFormats/PatCandidates/interface](https://github.com/cms-sw/cmssw/tree/CMSSW_7_6_X/DataFormats/PatCandidates/interface) directory in CMSSW.
 Here we find the [DataFormats/PatCandidates/interface/Muon.h](https://github.com/cms-sw/cmssw/blob/CMSSW_7_6_X/PatCandidates/interface/Muon.h) class header, which is the one we would need to incorporate in our analyzer.
+The other possible collection

     So, in the context of this example, in order to support muons information, at the top of your [EDAnalyzer](../../../cmssw/cmsswanalyzers.md) you should include the following line: